cwbooth5/toolvaluator/README.md

 - Compare different models to find which works best with your tools
 - Optimize your tool schemas and descriptions for better model performance
 - Establish quality benchmarks for your MCP tools
+- Use simple synthetic tool definitions to see how good a model is at tool-calling

 # Design